WHY WE EXIT RELATIONSHIPS

 At some point as children, people with an avoidant attachment style did not have all their needs met either physically or emotionally, so we learnt not to rely on people.
 At an unconscious level we assume we'll be rejected physically or emotionally, so we protect ourselves because otherwise we know we'll get hurt.
 We have been taught that people are unreliable, so unconsciously we act accordingly.
 It is a coping mechanism that came out of fear and pain.

-Avoidantly attached people will often date a partner they initially think is amazing, then when things become closer will suddenly start feeling that person wrong for them and perhaps focus on a particular bad habit that they suddenly find intolerable.
+Avoidantly attached people will often date a partner they initially think is amazing, then when things become closer will suddenly start feeling that person wrong for them, feel their partner is needy or perhaps focus on a particular bad habit that they suddenly find intolerable.
 They will then feel the need to step back, often feeling suffocated - when in fact it is the distancing or 'deactivating' strategy kicking in.
 Rather than examining the uncomfortable feelings, they decide the person must not be the one and pull away.
 This cycle will repeat with each new partner unless they are able to recognize that this is their own issue and tackle it.

 Check out this great article for an overview of avoidant attachment from an avoidant-turned-therapist.